EthanHaque/garden_app/WRITEUP.md

 ### Architectural Philosophy & Key Decisions

 > **Runtime Choice (Bun):** Bun was chosen to accelerate the development workflow.
-Care was taken to avoid Bun-specific APIs, ensuring the application remains compatible with Node.js with minimal configuration changes.
+Care was taken to avoid Bun-specific
+> APIs, ensuring the application remains compatible with Node.js with minimal configuration changes.

-> **Asynchronous Processing (BullMQ):** To ensure the API remains responsive and can handle failures, long-running scraping tasks are managed by BullMQ.
-This provides scalability and fault tolerance through features like automatic retries with exponential backoff.
+> **Asynchronous Processing (BullMQ):** To ensure the API remains responsive and can handle failures, long-running
+> scraping tasks are managed by BullMQ.

-> **High-Fidelity Scraping (Puppeteer):** While lightweight agents are faster, Puppeteer was chosen to enable the processing of JavaScript-heavy sites and to support future features like full-page screenshots.
-The worker architecture is designed with fault tolerance for interactions with external microservices (like OCR and embedding).
+> **High-Fidelity Scraping (Puppeteer):** While lightweight agents are faster, Puppeteer was chosen to position the app
+> for implementing hydration and full-page screenshots processing.
+The worker architecture is designed with fault
+> tolerance for interactions with external microservices.
+With more time, I would implement a context-dependent
+> scraping pipeline.
+I.e. use Puppeteer only on sites that a lightweight agent would fail on, or when features like
+> full-page screenshots are not necessary.

 > **Database Choice (MongoDB):** MongoDB was selected for its flexibility.
-While it offers vector search capabilities, a dedicated vector database (e.g., Qdrant, Milvus) would be considered for a production environment to optimize for cost and scalability.
+While it offers vector search capabilities,
+> I prefer a dedicated vector database (e.g., Qdrant, Milvus) for a production environment to optimize for cost
+> and scalability.
+With more time, I would migrate.

 ---